allannjuguna/allannjuguna.github.io/content/english/blog/ImaginaryCTF/Argv.md

 > This was the method I used to solve this challenge, however, it was not the intended solution

 Since the binary is compiled with `FULL RERLO`, we cannot overwrite GOT entries in the binary, however, we can overwrite LIBC Got entries since the last region of libc is marked as writable.
-Looking at the addresses in the region, we see two interesting address `0x00007ffff7f157e0` and `0x00007ffff7f15400` pointing to `strlen` and `strchrnul` respectively.
+Looking at the addresses in the region, we see two interesting addresses, `0x00007ffff7f157e0` and `0x00007ffff7f15400` pointing to `strlen` and `strchrnul` respectively.

 ![](/images/ImaginaryCTF_-_Argv/Pasted_20241110214053.png)